 The class teacher will get to know your child very well and will be pleased to involve you in their life at school.
 Children make progress at their own rates and in their own ways.
 It is important to value them as individuals and to provide learning opportunities that will build on their strengths and overcome their weaknesses.
 The curriculum is broad and balanced and provides for the academic, moral, physical, creative and personal and social development of every child.

 The children are taught by their own class teacher in mixed ability classes with children of approximately the same age.
-There is one class per year group and 2 Year 1 and Reception classes.
+There are two classes per year group and 1 Year 6 class.
 The staffing complement for each class in KS1 is a fully qualified teacher and a trained teaching assistant.
 Every classroom is fully furnished and equipped with the highest quality learning resources.
 Each class has access to up-to-date technology to enhance their learning.

 The Foundation Stage